-"Parent" means any person in the household who is legally and financially responsible for the routine care of the applicant child(ren) including, but not limited to, providing income, resources or other forms of support.
+- "Non-applicant child" means any dependent child living in the household up to age eighteen (18), who is not included in the family's request for CCAP authorized child care services. - "One-parent home" means a family in which there is only one parent living in the household with financial responsibility for the eligible child(ren). - "Parent" means any person in the household who is legally and financially responsible for the routine care of the applicant child(ren) including, but not limited to, providing income, resources or other forms of support.
 A person seeking CCAP authorized services for a dependent child is considered to be a parent for CCAP eligibility purposes if so deemed for any other Department of Human Services program(s).
-The term parent is used broadly in this rule to refer to biological, adoptive, or stepparents, as well as legal guardians or caretaker relatives of an acceptable degree under the FIP rules of relationship as defined in Section 0806.15 of the DHS Code.

-"Pre-school age child" means a child from age three (3) up to entry into the first grade of a public or private elementary school program.
-A child who will reach age seven (7) on or after September 1 in a given school year shall not be considered a pre-school age child under any circumstances.

-"School-Age child" means a child up to the age of thirteen (13), enrolled in at least the first grade in a public or private school program.
-Certain children with special needs may be categorized as school age up to the age of nineteen (19) and qualify for CCAP child care services.

-"Short-term Special Approval or SSACC" means CCAP child care authorized for an otherwise ineligible child or parent as a result of a documented serious health condition or related circumstance in the family that creates an immediate need to initiate or continue CCAP authorized child care services on a temporary basis, as provided in Section 0850.02.06 of this rule.

-"Toddler" means a child over the age of eighteen (18) months, up to the age of three (3) years.

-"Two-parent home" means a family in which the two parents live in the same legal household as, and share financial responsibility for, the applicant child/children.
+The term parent is used broadly in this rule to refer to biological, adoptive, or stepparents, as well as legal guardians or caretaker relatives of an acceptable degree under the RIW rules of relationship as defined in Section 0806.15 of the DHS Code. - "Pre-school age child" means a child from age three (3) up to entry into the first grade of a public or private elementary school program.
+A child who will reach age seven (7) on or after September 1 in a given school year shall not be considered a pre-school age child under any circumstances. - "RIW unit" means the operational arm of the Rhode Island Department of Human Services responsible for determining whether categorically eligible RIW beneficiaries, including those who are also YS participants, meet the CCAP general and need for services requirements.
+The RIW Unit also determines CCAP eligibility for families making the transition off RIW cash assistance. - "School-Age child" means a child up to the age of thirteen (13), enrolled in at least the first grade in a public or private school program.
+Certain children with special needs may be categorized as school age up to the age of nineteen (19) and qualify for CCAP child care services. - "Short-term Special Approval or SSACC" means CCAP child care authorized for an otherwise ineligible child or parent as a result of a documented serious health condition or related circumstance in the family that creates an immediate need to initiate or continue CCAP authorized child care services on a temporary basis, as provided in Section 0850.02.06 of this rule. - "Toddler" means a child over the age of eighteen (18) months, up to the age of three (3) years. - "Two-parent home" means a family in which the two parents live in the same legal household as, and share financial responsibility for, the applicant child/children.